tomberek/alienfx/README.md

 ## Building from source

 Building the source code requires `libusb-1.0` headers.
-If you are missing them on Debian, issue the command:
+To install them on Debian:

     apt-get install libusb-1.0-0-dev